 The flavor of this delicious drink is fruity and sweet with the perfect touch of lemon to make your lips pucker at first sip.
 It comes together with tart and sweet lemonade, blue curaçao syrup instead of liquor to keep it non-alcoholic and non-alcoholic vodka or non-alcoholic gin in our case.

 But don’t worry, you can easily use club soda in place of the non-alcoholic booze.
 I realize that not everyone keeps them on hand but I will say, they give it a nice punch.
 You could even use a non-alcoholic Prosecco if you like it sweeter.

-You can add a dash of Raspberry Simple Syrup (also great in our fresh raspberry mocktail) for that “fruity tingle” that grenadine can give in many cocktails.
+You can add a dash of simple syrup or Raspberry Simple Syrup (also great in our fresh raspberry mocktail) for that “fruity tingle” that grenadine can give in many cocktails.
 We’ve also shared some of our other favorite simple syrups below that you can include for switching up flavors a bit.

 Subscribe to This Vivacious Life